Inside

 1 : of, relating to, or resembling bovines and especially the ox or cow

-2 : having qualities (as placidity or dullness) characteristic of oxen
+2 : having qualities (as placidity or dullness) characteristic of oxen or cows

 - bo·vine·ly adverb